 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Hideki Makinoshima: _Metabolite concentrations are normalized based on the number of viable cells, so careful preparation of dishes is the key for obtaining reproducible data.
+(23 words) _ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Why is visual demonstration of this method critical?